wewade/prep-js-objects/README.md

 Declare a variable named `passengerAges` and set it to be `[19, 12, 21, 22, 16, 9, 19, 20, 15]`

-Declare a function and three parameters.
+Declare a function named `addPassengers` with three parameters.
 The first will be a **car** and the second will be an array of **names** and the third will be an array of **ages**.
 The names and ages are in sequence, e.g. "Jon" is "19", "Jason" is "12".

 In the end you will return the **car** but within the function...